How Insurance Companies Commit Fraud and Try to Cheat You

 There are a few steps that you can take to certify that your premiums are actually paying for your policy and not going into the agent’s pocket.
 You should always make payments to the company directly rather than paying an agent.
 Nearly every insurance company allows you to make premium payments online.
 If you prefer to mail your payment, make the check out to the insurance company directly and double-check the company’s address.

-You can also monitor the status of your policy to make sure your policy is active and has not lapsed or been cancelled without your permission.
+You can also monitor the status of your policy to make sure your policy is active and has not lapsed or been canceled without your permission.
 You should receive a copy of your policy terms when you purchase it as well as annual statements at every renewal.
 This process is facilitated by online access to policies, which is available with most companies.
 Some states also have required disclosures that the insurance company must give you at renewal.
 If you do not receive these disclosures, it may be because your policy has lapsed or been cancelled.

 If your agent suggests that you should replace your policy, ask about the details of the exchange.
 Ask for a comparison of both policies with a focus on the proposed policy’s benefits to you.
 In some states, such as Pennsylvania, agents replacing a policy must provide a disclosure statement or a ledger comparing the proposed policy to the old one.
 Be sure you receive these and understand them.
 If you are still unsure, get a second opinion.
+If you think you were the victim of a dishonest insurance agent from your car insurance company, contact our Philadelphia auto accident lawyers today.

 Lastly, insurance companies themselves can commit fraud by engaging in unfair practices.
 This often involves delaying payment for your claim, not completing a thorough investigation into your claim, offering to pay less than what the claim is worth, or unreasonably denying payment for your claim.